-4. LEASE COMMITMENTS UNDER ASC 842
+4. LEASE COMMITMENTS

 The Company has an operating lease for its facility.
-The Company's lease has a remaining lease terms of three years.
+The Company's lease has a remaining lease term of one year.
 Some leasing arrangements require variable payments that are dependent on usage, output, or may vary for other reasons, such as insurance and tax payments.
 The variable lease payments are not determinable at the commencement of the lease and are not included in the lease measurements of the initial ROU asset or lease liability.
 The Company's lease agreements do not contain any material restrictive covenants.

-The components of lease expense for operating leases are included in the line items of the statement of operations for the year ended December 31, 2022 and are summarized as follows:
+The components of lease expense for operating leases are included in the line items of the statements of operations for the years ended December 31, 2023 and 2022 and are summarized as follows:

-Lease Cost ear Ended cember 31, 2022
+Lease Cost 2023 2022

-Operating lease cost Short-term lease cost \$ 203,927 246,039
+Operating lease cost Short-term lease cost \$ 203,927 246,039 \$ 203,927 246,039

-TOTAL LEASE COST \$ 449,966
+TOTAL LEASE COST \$ 449,966 \$ 449,966